The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Analysis of qualitative data from case study research can contribute to knowledge development.
 Photo by Per Lööv.

 This can result in the production of rich, practical insights that can be instrumental in both theory-building and practice.
-Case studies allow researchers to delve into the intricacies and complexities of real-life situations, uncovering insights that might otherwise remain hidden.
+Case studies allow researchers to look into the intricacies and complexities of real-life situations, uncovering insights that might otherwise remain hidden.

 Types of case studies